open-compass/MMBench-GUI/README.md

 touch models/local_uitars.py
 ```

 3. Implement relevant functionalities as needed.
-We assume that the model to be evaluated may have its own unique prompt format, tokenization process, post-processing steps, and result parsing method.
+We **assume** that the model to be evaluated may have its *own unique prompt format, tokenization process, post-processing steps, and result parsing method*.
 However, in most cases, the differences between models lie primarily in the system and user prompts, as well as in how the results are parsed.

-    - implement `custom_build_prompt` function (the function name is not restricted).
-In this implementation, we only customize user prompt and use default prompt of UI-TARS model.
+    - implement `custom_build_prompt` function (the function name is not strictly restricted).
+In this implementation, we only customize user prompt and use default system prompt of UI-TARS model.
     ```python
     def build_custom_prompt(line, dataset):
         """